Mr-KulwinderSingh/IphoneLoversBlog/README.md

 * Adding and displaying replies below corresponding comments on our blog
 * Adding the comment count views function
 * Adding another blog for Samasung smartphones
+* Adding the search bar to find a particular mobile phone (important one)

 [Back to top ⇧](#content)